idvorkin/idvorkin.github.io/_d/balance2.md

     defer(load_balance)
 </script>

-## On Balanace
+## On Balance

 ### Balance vs Productivity

-This post is corrurently intertwined with productiity, will spend time on how to pull them apart
+This post is currently intertwined with productivity and energy, will spend time on how to pull them apart

 {%include summarize-page.html src="/productive" %}
+{%include summarize-page.html src="/energy" %}

 ### Energy is finite, like really finite.

-If you're lucky you'll get 4160 weeks (80 years), and [I've already spent 2400 of mine](/weeks).
+If you're lucky, you'll get 4160 weeks (80 years), and [I've already spent 2400 of mine](/weeks).

-_Todo inline photo, or auto generate it._
+_Todo inline photo, or auto-generate it._

 ### You need to decide how you'll spend it

-Mortalilgy software/essentialist/beign with the end in mind
+Mortality software/essentialist/begin with the end in mind

 ### Golden Geese: Balancing Production and Production Capacity